Reference Date: 28-January-2014

 Cereal import requirements expected to increase in current 2013/14 marketing year

 The Syrian Arab Republic normally relies heavily on food imports amounting to almost half of the total domestic utilization.
-Overall cereal import requirement is expected to increase slightly (5 percent) compared to last year.
+Overall cereal import requirement is expected to increase compared to the previous year.
 The wheat import requirement in 2013/14 (July/June) is estimated at about 1.47 million tonnes of which 1 million tonnes are anticipated to be imported commercially.
-An estimated 378 000 tonnes of wheat is planned to assist the most affected people from mid-2013 to mid-2014, still leaving a gap of 99 000 tonnes.

 Food prices rise with the level of inflation soaring to record levels since end-2011